-But I ask you – “fairness”…is that important to you?
+I ask you – “fairness”…is that important to you?
 What about justice?
 Or how about being frugal or living within one’s means?

-It’s THESE things, these ideals that come to mind when I think of bathroom accessories.
+It’s these things, these ideals that come to mind when I think of bathroom accessories.
 Why?

 Because every time I walk through the bath aisle at you-name-it department-and-or-hardware-store and look at the prices, all I can think of is the immortal words of George Banks.

 It is PURE INSANITY to me that we are accustomed to spending $25-30 on a piece of fake metal with a bracket on either end!
 I refuse to buy these kind of things anymore.